Rent vs Buy in 2026: Making the Right Housing Decision

 The Hidden Advantage of Renting

 Renters avoid all the costs above except their monthly rent payment and renter's insurance (~$15–$30/month).
-The money saved can be invested in the stock market, which has historically returned 7–10% annually — often outpacing home appreciation in many markets.
+The money saved can be invested in the stock market — use our investment calculator to see how that difference compounds — which has historically returned 7–10% annually, often outpacing home appreciation in many markets.

 Renting also provides flexibility: you can move for a job opportunity, downsize easily, and avoid the risks of a declining housing market.
 There are no repair costs, no property tax bills, and no risk of being underwater on a mortgage.